SkyServerless/sky-serverless-TS/README.md

 It ships with a lightweight HTTP core, a plugin system, and a CLI that standardizes local development, builds, and deployment packaging — while keeping infrastructure concerns at the edges.

----

 ## Why Sky Exists

 Modern “serverless” development often leads to **strong vendor lock-in**:

-* Business logic written directly against AWS Lambda, GCP Functions, or Azure Functions APIs
+- Business logic written directly against AWS Lambda, GCP Functions, or Azure Functions APIs
-* Frameworks that claim portability but still depend on provider-specific runtimes
+- Frameworks that claim portability but still depend on provider-specific runtimes
-* Local development environments that do not match production behavior
+- Local development environments that do not match production behavior
-* Costly rewrites when migrating between providers
+- Costly rewrites when migrating between providers

 Sky addresses this problem at the **architectural level**.

 > Your application should not know where it runs.
 > The runtime should adapt to your application — not the other way around.

----

-## Core Principles
+## Core behavior (what happens under the hood)

-### 1. Serverless-First by Design

-Sky is not a traditional web framework adapted to serverless.

-It is designed from the ground up for:

-* Event-driven HTTP execution
-* Stateless request handling
-* Explicit initialization
-* Short-lived runtimes
-* Predictable lifecycle hooks

-There is no Express, no Fastify, and no hidden globals.

----
+### Request lifecycle

+1. Adapter converts provider request into `SkyRequest`
+2. Context is created (provider + requestId + services + meta)
+3. `onRequest` hooks run (in order)
+4. Route handler runs
+5. `onResponse` hooks run (in order)
+6. If any error occurs, `onError` hooks run

+### Error handling and environment

+- Unhandled errors become `500`
+- In non-production environments, error details are included in the response
+- `environment` is set via `new App({ environment })` or `NODE_ENV`

+### Request and response normalization

+Request parsing (by adapters):

+- `application/json` -> object
+- `application/x-www-form-urlencoded` -> object
+- `text/*` -> string
+- Other content-types -> Buffer/Uint8Array

+Response defaults:

+- If you return a primitive or object, it becomes `{ statusCode: 200, body }`
+- If no `content-type` is set and body is an object, JSON is used
+- Buffer/Uint8Array and string are sent as-is

-### 2. Provider-Agnostic Architecture
+### Provider-Agnostic Architecture

 Your application code is written against a **portable HTTP core**.